-Management's discussion and analysis of our financial condition and results of operations is provided as a supplement to the unaudited interim condensed consolidated financial statements and accompanying notes thereto for the three months ended June 30, 2018 and 2017 to help provide an understanding of our financial condition, changes in our financial condition and results of our operations.
-In this quarterly report, we refer to the three month periods ended June 30, 2018 and 2017 as "YTD 2019" and "YTD 2018," respectively.
+Management's discussion and analysis of our financial condition and results of operations is provided as a supplement to the unaudited interim condensed consolidated financial statements and accompanying notes thereto for the three and six months ended September 30, 2018 and 2017 to help provide an understanding of our financial condition, changes in our financial condition and results of our operations.
+In this quarterly report, we refer to the three month periods ended September 30, 2018 and 2017 as "Interim 2019" and "Interim 2018", respectively, and the six month periods ended September 30, 2018 and 2017 as "YTD 2019" and "YTD 2018," respectively.
 The following discussion should be read in conjunction with, and is qualified in its entirety by reference to, our unaudited condensed consolidated financial statements and related notes included in Item 1 above.